 Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals inspection.
-The head of security along with HR offer seminars for staff, conduct drill exercises and coordinate actual emergencies if they should occur. • KAU provides several central storage facilities with different levels of confidentiality, integrity and availability, where researchers can publish their material according to the information classification model that KAU uses.
-KAU works actively with information security according to ISO/IEC 27000, including continuity management. • Ongoing project to examine all research projects in order to identify the processing of personal data and special categories of personal data, to ensure that the treatment of data complies with laws and regulations.
-KAU has both a data protection officer and an ethics advisor to support researchers when processing personal data.
-Ongoing review of instructions for work in lab or workshops.
-8. Dissemination, ++ Relevant legislation Organisational regulations/Procedures exploitation of results Higher Education Act (1992:1434) Chapter 1, 2 and 3: 'The mandate of higher education institutions shall include third stream activities and the KAU recognises and promotes the dissemination and exploitation of results as a way of creating value within academia and society as a whole. provision of information about their activities, as well as ensuring that benefit is derived from their research indings.' • Karlstad University's Publishing Policy covers Open Access issues.
+The head of security along with HR offer seminars for staff, conduct drill exercises and coordinate actual emergencies if they should occur.
+KAU provides several central storage facilities with different levels of confidentiality, integrity and availability, where researchers can publish their material according to the information classification model that KAU uses.
+KAU works actively with information security according to ISO/IEC 27000, including continuity management.
+Ongoing project to examine all research projects in order to identify the processing of personal data and special categories of personal data, to ensure that the treatment of data complies with laws and regulations.
+KAU has both a data protection officer and an ethics advisor to support researchers when processing personal data.Ongoing review of instructions for work in lab or workshops.
+8. Dissemination, exploitation of results ++ Relevant legislation Higher Education Act (1992:1434) Chapter 1, 2 and 3: 'The mandate of higher education institutions shall include third stream activities and the provision of information about their activities, as well as ensuring that benefit is derived from their research findings.'
+Organisational regulations/Procedures KAU recognises and promotes the dissemination and exploitation of results as a way of creating value within academia and society as a whole. • Karlstad University's Publishing Policy covers Open Access issues.
 The policy states that each research publication must be registered in DiVA, the University's publication repository.
-Staff at the KAU Library support researchers in dealing with all publication issues.
-Policy on Dissemination and Utilisation of Knowledge and Research • Karlstad University Holding AB, Karlstad University's Innovation AB and Karlstad University's Uppdrags AB, and
+Staff at the KAU Library support researchers in dealing with all publication issues. • Policy on Dissemination and Utilisation of Knowledge and Research • Karlstad University Holding AB, Karlstad University's Innovation AB and Karlstad University's Uppdrags AB, and

 Status Implementation (++ , +/- , -/+,) GAP / Implementation impediments Initiatives undertaken/new proposals the Innovation Office Fyrklövern and its Licensbank are all tools for the utilisation, dissemination and exploitation of results.
-Research Handbook, section 6 deals with the dissemination and utilisation of research. • All agreements with third parties involving intellectual property rights issues must contain information on how are IPR is handled.
+Research Handbook, section 6 deals with the dissemination and utilisation of research.
+All agreements with third parties involving intellectual property rights issues must contain information on how are IPR is handled.
 The KAU legal team and the Grants and Innovation Office are always involved in matters with third parties, both before and after funding has been awarded.
-All grant agreements with third parties obliging researchers to meet open science criteria are implemented. • The induction/welcome day for new staff includes a lecture for researchers on the internal routines as described in the Research Handbook as well as support provided to grant applicants. • KAU Library podcast "Forskarpodden" allows researchers to communicate their doctoral theses in a popular scientific manner and gives media training.
-The podcast is available on iTunes, Soundcloud and kau.se/forskningspodden. • KAU offers researchers training in pitching their research in order to reach out effectively to funders, business, the media and for public engagement.
-"Meet a researcher", an open seminar series arranged by the KAU Library, where KAU researchers present their current research. • The KAU Library offers support for publishing and gives advice on increasing the visibility of research, both as part of the doctoral student course as well as in individual
+All grant agreements with third parties obliging researchers to meet open science criteria are implemented.
+The induction/welcome day for new staff includes a lecture for researchers on the internal routines as described in the Research Handbook as well as support provided to grant applicants. • KAU Library podcast "Forskarpodden" allows researchers to communicate their doctoral theses in a popular scientific manner and gives media training.
+The podcast is available on iTunes, Soundcloud and kau.se/forskningspodden.
+KAU offers researchers training in pitching their research in order to reach out effectively to funders, business, the media and for public engagement.
+"Meet a researcher", an open seminar series arranged by the KAU Library, where KAU researchers present their current research.
+The KAU Library offers support for publishing and gives advice on increasing the visibility of research, both as part of the doctoral student course as well as in individual